 Related articles you might like:

 The environmental conditions ushered in by the pandemic made the realization of the true costs and risks associated with offshoring more glaring.
 Further, governmental mandates of lockdowns and public facilities closures made possible the remote provision of goods and services.
-All of a sudden services, goods and products supplied remotely seemed to be much less daunting.
+All of a sudden services, goods and products supplied from another location and/or virtually seemed to be much less daunting.
 In fact, it is now a fabric of society.

 We all know the benefits of remote work and remote job task completion.
 Let’s talk about offshoring and the factors that facilitate the decision by major corporations to offshore.

 The Early Promise of Cost Reduction by Offshoring

 Based upon these findings, Price Waterhouse Cooper opines that the promise of reduced costs in comparison to producing a service or good in-house is not the driving factor culminating to the decision to outsource.
 The advisory firm indicated that there were other factors leading to the growth in outsourcing.

 They were involving the promise of: